 Q. Describe the most common types of jobs you do for your clients.

-A. Pet Sitting, Dog Walking, Puppy Care, Cat & Small animal care, overnight care, live stock care, pet taxi services and K9 Clean Up
+A. Pet Sitting, Dog Walking, Puppy Care, Cat & Small animal care, overnight care, live stock care and pet taxi services

 Q. What advice do you have for a customer looking to hire a provider like you?